Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Tension Between Structural Justice and Sensitive-Attribute-Centered Mitigation

-\end{theorem} Theorem~\ref{thm:quota_based} demonstrates how quota-based admissions can inadvertently disadvantage non-URM applicants from resource-poor regions, creating a new form of unfairness while attempting to address historical injustice.
-In particular, the larger the quota (larger $\eta_{\mathrm{quota}}$), the more spots are reserved for URM applicants (from both poor and rich regions), the more challenging for non-URM applicants in the poor region to be able to attend the selective college.
-In other words, non-URM applicants in the poor region, who face the same obstacles and disadvantages in contextual environments as their URM counterparts, are not reserved additional spots; on top of that, they have to compete with more advantaged peers (non-URM applicants from the rich region) over the spots that are already more limited.
-As we illustrate in Figure~\ref{fig:theoretical_analysis:quota_based} Scenario (i), quota-based admission may result in a higher score threshold for non-URM in poor region than that for URM in rich region.
+Specifically, as the quota increases ($\eta_{\mathrm{quota}}$ grows), more seats are reserved for URM applicants (from both poor and rich regions), the more challenging for non-URM applicants in the poor region to be able to attend the selective college.
+Non-URM applicants in the poor region, who face the same obstacles and disadvantages in contextual environments as their URM counterparts, are not reserved additional spots; on top of that, they have to compete with more advantaged peers (non-URM applicants from the rich region) for a shrinking pool of openings.